CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 - **Data Applicant**.
 Individual who applies access to sensitive data or metadata that has been stored at FEGA.

 - **Data Submitter**.
 Individual who uploads data, metadata, and other information to FEGA for re-use under controlled access.
+The data submitter represents data owner organisation during the submission process.

 - **Finnish FEGA**.
 A national repository for biomedical data consented for research.
 CSC hosts Finnish FEGA.
 The research data uploaded to Finnish FEGA will remain under controlled access in Finland.